Illu/moonwalk/README.md

 ## Installation

-If you want to test the app on a simulator running locally, there's nothing more simple:
+If you want to test the app on a simulator running locally, follow these instructions:

+First, you'll need to create or import a `GoogleService-Info.plist` file in the `ios` folder.
+Next, use the following commands:

 ```bash
 $ cd moonwalk